HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/content_items/index.md

 7. [Specifying the location of a content item](wcm_dev_content_location.md)
 When you first create a content item, you are required to specify the location of the item if the location is not defined in the authoring template.
 8. [AI assistance for description and keyword generation in a content item](../elements/wcm_dev_elements_ai_assistance.md)
-Automatically generate descriptions and keywords on the contents of the elements in your content item.
+Automatically generate descriptions and keywords for the contents of the elements in your content item.